 - It is widely believed that 90% of episodes of low back pain seen in general practice resolve within one month

-- In a large population based study we examined the outcome of episodes of low back pain in general practice with respect to both consultation behaviour and self reported pain and
+- In a large population-based study we examined the outcome of episodes of low back pain in general practice with respect to both consultation behavior and self-reported pain and disability

 - Only 25% of the patients who consulted about low back pain had fully recovered 12 months later